costajob/jda/README.md

 ```ruby
 bundle exec rake jda:scanner md=Y persist=Y
 ```

 #### Clean
 Clean the generated reports with the following command:
 ```ruby
 bundle exec rake jda:clean
 ```

-### Rewrite
-I've rewritten this library after completing the [GO version](https://github.com/costajob/jda-go), since using a different programming language leads me to a better design than the original version (more on the GO version README).
-After the rewrite i also get some speed improvements, replacing threads (that in ruby are limited by GIL) and using processes to grant parallelism.